Ableton/AudioPerfLab/README.md

 ⚠️ Drawing visualizations is expensive and can impact the way audio threads are scheduled, sometimes resulting in better performance.
 Measurements are collected even when visualizations are disabled, so by briefly turning them off, performing a test, and then switching them back on, you can observe behavior without the confounding effect of drawing.

+## Work Distribution

+A stacked area graph showing the relative number of sine waves processed per thread.
+Colors represent threads and the CoreAudio I/O thread is drawn in black.
+A solid black graph, for examples, indicates that the I/O thread has processed all sines.
+A half black/half blue graph indicates that two threads each processed an equal number of sines.

+If work is not distrbuted evenly, then threads are likely being scheduled onto cores with different clock speeds.

 ## Cores

 A visualization of thread activity on each CPU core.
 Each row represents a core and each color represents an audio thread.
 On the iPhone 8, X, XS, and XR, the first four rows represent energy-efficient cores (Mistral/Tempest) and the last two rows represent high-performance cores (Monsoon/Vortex).
 The CoreAudio I/O thread is drawn in black.